Active Transportation

 Projects that make all transportation on the same route more efficient, including walking, biking, transit, trains, and/or vehicles.

-Neighborhood Electric Vehicle (NEV) Service
+Neighborhood Electric Vehicle (NEV)

 Operational Improvements